DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 4. Zoom Buttons

-   These buttons can be used to change the zoom level of the main map.
+   These buttons can be used to change the zoom level of the global map.

 # Ocean Navigator Plot Windows

 Users can produce a number of plot types from points of interest within the Ocean Navigator.
 Each plot includes basic statistics for the data presented.
-These plotters are accessed through the following windows:

 ## Point

 ![Point Window](screenshots/point_window.png "Point Window")

-The _Point_ window contains a number of plot types appropriate for extracting data from singular coordinates.
+The _Point_ window contains a number of plot types appropriate for extracting data from individual point coordinates.

 1. Plot Tabs